Status

 Getting Started

-Wirepas Massive SDK is based on GNU ARM toolchain and has a few dependencies to be solved.
+Wirepas SDK is based on GNU ARM toolchain and has a few dependencies to be solved, for stacks versions 5.1, .5.2 and 5.3.
+Please refer to these dependencies for stack version 5.4 and above.

 The Docker build environment allows to have a containerized build environment where all dependencies are solved.
 It simplifies a lot the environment setup as only Docker dependency needs to be solved.
 In addition it makes the build environment agnostic of the host OS.